 The sliders arrive on a world that has dwindling natural resources.
 While there, Rembrandt gets sidetracked by his number one fan.
 Meanwhile, Quinn and the others meet a group of scientists trying to...

 Tim Caviot is searching through parallel worlds for the love he once had.
 It is a story about fate, destiny, and the choices we make that affect our lives in ways we never realize.
 Tim ...
 See full summary »

 A prequel series, set 100 years before the original Star Trek series, which focuses on the early years of Starfleet, leading up to the formation of the Federation and the Earth-Romulan Wars.
 The series is set aboard the Earth ship Enterprise NX-01, captained by Jonathan Archer.

 Quinn Mallory, while working on an anti-gravity machine, accidentally creates a portal to a parallel universe.
 Eventually, his friends and an unwilling participant accidentally get stuck traveling among parallel worlds, trying to survive, and learning that sliding can lead to fatal results.
 Meanwhile, among many changes in their group, they try to rescue the multiverse from the Kromagg Dynasty.
 Written by

-[season two opening monologue]
+[season five opening monologue]

 See more »

 72 of 77 people found this review helpful.